 Studies have shown that exposure to oxygen can reduce the effect of the fish oil and create a foul flavor and odor.
 During oxidation, new by-products like lipid peroxides, harmful aldehydes and ketones begin to form in the fish oil and give off the rancid smell and taste.
 These by-products can have adverse effects on our health and so diminish the positive impact of the supplement on our metabolism.

 Besides the bad smell and taste, consuming rancid fish oil or krill oil can have negative side effects such as heartburn and according to some studies, it can even increase the levels of “bad” cholesterol in our blood.
 Animal studies have further shown, that it can even lead to organ damage, inflammation and atherosclerosis for example.
 So always keep an eye on the expiration date when you buy a fish oil product and make sure it is fresh.

 As we wrote in our guide to buying omega – 3 – supplements, there are big differences in quality among the different providers of fish oil and krill oil on the market.
 There are essential quality indicators such as the concentration of EPA and DHA and which molecular structure they have.
 But once you have chosen the brand you want to buy from, make sure you check the product in store or once you receive it in the mail, to ensure that it is fresh and safe to consume.

 Here is how to check if your supplement is fresh:

 All supplements should have an expiry date based on the production time and conditions.
 Consider how many capsules are included and if you take on each day, you can calculate the shortest expiry date that you can tolerate on your product.
 Fish oil and krill oil products normally have a shelf life of 24 months from the date they are made, but sometimes it can take a while until they arrive at the store where you buy them from.

-3) Scan the capsules: the colour of fish oil should be clear with a golden hue.
+The colour of fish oil should be clear with a golden hue.
 Krill oil contains the antioxidant astaxanthin which gives it a red hue, but the oil should also be clear as well.
 The coating of the capsule should be transparent, even and springy.
 If the capsule feels soft or soggy, this is an indicator that the product is not fresh any more.

-4) Taste it: a fresh product should have little to no fishy aftertaste, so make sure you toss your batch if you find that one of them tastes fishy or rancid.
+A fresh product should have little to no fishy aftertaste, so make sure you toss your batch if you find that one of them tastes fishy or rancid.

-5) Quality check: omega – 3 – supplements should contain a stabilizer which prevents it from oxidation and prolongs its shelf life.
+Omega – 3 – supplements should contain a stabilizer which prevents it from oxidation and prolongs its shelf life.
 Examples for stabilizer are vitamin E or rosemary extract.
 Also look out for third party testing done on the oil to verity the quality standards in the production process have been met.

 There are easy steps to take when buying fish oil to make sure, your product is fresh and safe.
 Check the expiry date and be wary of any discolouration or fishy smell or taste.
 Buying a subscription-based product like we offer it here at Omega 3 of Norway can be a good solution to make sure your capsules are always fresh.
-Avoid buying in bulk to make sure you can consume all the capsules within the recommended time frame and before they reach their expiry date.
+Avoid buying in bulk to make sure you can consume all the capsules within the recommended time frame, and before they reach their expiry date.

 Head over to our shop to browse our range of products, we have both krill oil and fish oil available, in different batch sizes and subscription schemes, so there is something for everyone.